Seattle mayor names task force to guide spending $100M on communities of color

 In a news release Wednesday, the mayor described the $100 million Equitable Communities Initiative and the associated task force as “a significant step to recognize and address the generational impacts of systemic racism … and to build a more just and equitable city.”

 The investments “will mark the city’s next step toward … rooting out the injustices that plague our collective communities,” task-force member Steven Sawyer said in the news release.
-Sawyer is the executive director of the People of Color Against AIDS Network, which works to combat inequities in health care.
+Sawyer is the executive director of the People of Color Against AIDS Network.

 King County Equity Now, a coalition of Black-led organizations that’s been pushing City Hall to redirect resources from the police to other needs, and that’s leading community-based research into public safety and racial equity solutions for Seattle, has criticized the mayor’s approach.
 The mayoral task force is bound to advance Durkan’s priorities, rather than new ideas, the coalition has said.